mancusolab/sushie/docs/files.rst

 Prediction Weights
 ------------------

-SuShiE by default outputs a ``*.weights.tsv`` file that contains the prediction weights, PIPs, and :math:`\alpha` for all the :math:`L` credible sets (no matter the purity) across all the fine-mapped SNPs.
+SuShiE by default outputs a ``*.weights.tsv`` file that contains the prediction weights, PIPs, and whether in CS, across all the fine-mapped SNPs.

 If ``--meta`` and ``--mega`` are specified (see definitions in :ref:`meta`), it will output ``*.meta.weights.tsv`` and ``*.mega.weights.tsv``, respectively.